VanillaCreamer/VanillaCreamer.github.io/_pages/about.md

 # 🔥 News
+- *2026.05*: &nbsp;🎉 Our survey on data augmentation for sequential recommendation has been accepted by TKDE.
 - *2026.05*: &nbsp;🎉 One paper is accepted by ICML 2026!
 - *2026.02*: &nbsp;🎉 One paper is accepted by TPAMI!
 - *2025.11*: &nbsp;🎉 One paper is accepted by AAAI 2026!